*This post may contain affiliate links. Please see my disclosure for more details!*

 Anyway.
 When I was in New York, I ate so. many. cookies.
 The best of all, for me personally, was the ones from Levain Bakery.
 Oh, holy geeeeeeee they were insanely epic.
 I heard lots and lots of talk about Levain Bakery on my social channels before I went, and my gosh they did not disappoint.

-My husband and I managed to get in when there was absolutely no queue, and we then trotted over to Central Park to enjoy them, and my gosh it was the best thing ever.
+I managed to get in when there was absolutely no queue, and then trotted over to Central Park to enjoy them, and my gosh it was the best thing ever.
 Not only was I finally taking in the sites of Central Park, in actual New York City, but the cookies… wow.

 When it comes to making a recipe for them though, I will say that these are not authentic Levain Bakery cookies, as I just don’t think they can be recreated.
 I really don’t.
 There are many great NYC Chocolate Chip Cookies recipes out there – this recipe from Modern Honey is great, so is this one from Cupcake Jemma, or this one from Kirbie Cravings!

 I have honestly made about 20 batches of cookies now, to get these right.
 There are so many factors when it comes to making these cookies – and jeez it’s hard to get them all right.

 When researching into recipes, what Levain Bakery and other bakeries such as Creme in London and so on do.. it is a bit of a mix.
 What flavours actually go into them, what order you put the ingredients in, and so on!
 Lots of recipes use a mix of two flours, but I like to stick to just one!